 Have you ever spoken with someone who expected you to be disinterested, ignore their complaints and rush them off the phone?
 When someone like this is an unhappy customer, it’s difficult to get to a resolution because they have an expectation of how the interaction will go.

-The best way to deal with this difficult subscriber is reassure them that you want to help.
+The best way to deal with this demanding customers is reassure them that you want to help.
 Use statements like, “I want to know how I can help correct this issue.”
 If the customer returns to being angry, bring the conversation back to focus on a resolution.
 “How can I make you feel comfortable with working toward a resolution?”
 Be persistent in helping these subscribers be open to your suggestions.

 - Segment Complex Problems

 Make complicated problems easier to tackle by breaking them into multiple manageable issues.
 For instance, a subscriber may call to find out about a fee that’s on their regular invoice, then suddenly blurt out that they can’t ever get online to play “League of Legends” at 7 pm on a work night, and explode about how difficult it is to connect with anyone at your WISP.

 That’s three problems rolled into one, so break them up to resolve them one at a time.
 If your subscriber jumps around to different issues, pull them back to the one issue you’re working on before moving onto the next.

 - Follow-up When You Say You Will